DtonesOD1/Capstone/README.md

 <img width="882" alt="Screen Shot 2023-01-29 at 9 25 02 PM" src="https://user-images.githubusercontent.com/93612651/215381085-728ef2eb-ebe2-4a37-8af0-e0e6e9198646.png">

 This method was performed 3 times for the top selling grip kit colors, which were Black, Red, and Blue, these 3 made up over 60% of sales.
 Therefore there are 3 SARIMA time series models in the notebook.

+## <center> Evaluation </center>
+After the models were run and the forecasting methods compared, it was decided that the 'get_forecast' method produced the best results for all 3 models.
 Here are visuals that show the predicted average number of units that will be sold each week for the next year, broken down by color.

 <img width="826" alt="Screen Shot 2023-01-29 at 9 31 15 PM" src="https://user-images.githubusercontent.com/93612651/215381759-7e3d60f8-41a8-45d2-8554-b62aef523322.png">